This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-• I enjoy my corned beef served with potatoes and carrots, but I also love corned beef with Fried Cabbage.
+I enjoy my corned beef served with potatoes and carrots, but I also love corned beef with fried cabbage or a side of classic coleslaw.

-• If you are avoiding carbs, you can serve it alongside roasted veggies instead.
+If you are avoiding carbs, you can serve it alongside roasted vegetables instead.

 Ideas For Using Corned Beef Leftovers